lsst-ts/ts_tma_tma-documentation_maintenance-documents_settings-database-editor/README.md

 modify, create or remove settings in the database, as well as events, therefore, this application can be used only by maintenance level users.

+**IMPORTANT:** modifying, creating or removing either settings or events could affect the performance of the system.
+Therefore a good understanding of the code is needed before changing anything using this low level configuration tool.

 ## Application location and launch

 The application is installed in the MCC, the server that runs both the EUI and the database itself.
 This application can